The benefit of “hybrid” technology is all about efficiency. That’s as true in the world of computing as it is in the world of cars.

 The full impact of Intel Thread Director will be felt in Windows 11, the upcoming release from Microsoft.
 The two companies have partnered closely to integrate features in Windows 11 that play nice with Intel Thread Director.
-Intel says the benefits will be felt in Windows 10 as well, but the implementation in Windows 11 is an evolution of that.
+Intel says the benefits will be felt in Windows 10 as well, but the implementation in

 With rising rivals from AMD and ARM, a lot is riding on the success of 12th-gen Alder Lake.
 Now that we have a clearer idea of what Intel is trying to do with its hybrid technology, the stakes are even higher.
 We won’t know how it all comes together until the processor launches later this year, but this new approach to hybrid architecture is certainly ambitious — and could be the beginning of an important new era for Intel.

 - Intel 14th-gen Meteor Lake: news, rumors, release date speculation

 - ASRock may have released a major leak about Intel Raptor Lake

 - Intel just admitted defeat

 - AMD vs. Intel: which wins in 2023?